HIV and Heart Disease

 What causes heart disease?

-Heart disease is caused by the buildup of plaque inside the blood vessels (called the coronary arteries) that carry blood to the heart.
+Heart disease is caused by the buildup of plaque inside the blood vessels that supply the heart with blood (called the coronary arteries).
 Plaque is a waxy substance made up of fat, cholesterol, calcium, and other substances found in the blood.
-Over time, plaque buildup in the coronary arteries (called atherosclerosis) reduces the blood flow to the heart, which can cause chest pain (called angina) or a heart attack.

 What are the risk factors for heart disease?